sokolj1/minimal-mistakes/_posts/2018-04-05-Super-Bowl-Tableau-Dashboard.md

 library(nflscrapR)
 {% endhighlight %}

-The following is R code for retrieving the win probability statistics for Super Bowl LII, and a quick ggplot graphic for exploratory data analysis (EDA).
+The following is R code for retrieving the win probability statistics for Super Bowl LII, and a quick ggplot graphic for exploratory data analysis.
 The complete R script is available [here](https://github.com/sokolj1/Super-Bowl-Data-Visualization/blob/master/data_visualization_nflscrapR.R).

 {% highlight r %}
 # import additional libraries for data viz and manipulation